onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 https://en.wikipedia.org/wiki/Trinity_(nuclear_test)
 August 6, 1945
 https://en.wikipedia.org/wiki/Atomic_bombings_of_Hiroshima_and_Nagasaki

+quote from LOTR: isildur - cast it into the fire

 kennedy quote - choose to go to the moon not because it is easy but because it is hard